ThatBryan/GAM150-/Final Submission/Project README.txt

 accessible from main menu.

 After which, use
-'F1' key to toggle debug mode which gives draws the colliers, gives free movement and disable player enemy collision.
+'F1' key to toggle debug mode which gives draws the colliders, gives free movement and disable player enemy collision.
 While in Debug Mode, use 'F2' key to toggle player Tile collision.